monnierj/django-datatables-server-side/README.md

 Supported features are pagination, column ordering and global search (not restricted to a specific column).
 The searching function can find values in any string-convertible field, and also searched with choice descriptions of predefined choices fields.

-Foreign key fields can be used, provided that a primitive field is given in the view configuration.
+Foreign key fields can be used, provided that a QuerySet-like access path (i.e. model1__model2__field) is given in the configuration.

 ## How to use these views
 --------------